 - Images (images that have been uploaded in the model)

-- Files (files that have been uploaded in the model; if included, they will be generated as a separate zip folder)
+- Files (files that have been uploaded in the model; they will be added in a separate zip folder)

-- Related objects (detail information of related objects in case you have selected only one tree)
+- Directly related objects (detail information of objects that are related to your selections, in case you have selected only one tree)

 Word reports – via the tree menu